rsnk96/Ubuntu-Setup-Scripts/README.md

   Although it should work on other configurations out of the box, I have not tested them

+* Docker Images
+  * An example `Dockerfile` is present in the repository, which builds OpenCV with CUDA support enabled.
+Customize it as required for specific requirements such as different CUDA versions, CPU-only images, etc.
+  * Some images built using these scripts can be found at [Docker Hub](https://hub.docker.com/repository/docker/rajat2004/ubuntu-setup-scripts)

 ## Tmux shortcuts conf:
 In the description of shortcuts below, if two keys are connected with a `+`, then the second key is to be pressed while keeping the first key pressed.
 If two keys are connected with a ` `(space), then the previous key/keys are to be released before the next key is pressed.
 If two keys are separated by a `/`, then it means you can choose any of the specified keys